metbril/home-assistant-config/README.md

 ### Host hardware

-The system is currently running on a Raspberry Pi 2B.
-It is equipped with an ?
-GB SD Card.
+The system is currently running on Hardkernel Odroid-N2 (like [Home Assistant Blue][blue]).
+Previously, I have used a Raspberry Pi 3B and before that a Raspberry Pi 2B.

 ## Add-ons